 - Minutes of Chapter meetings shall be distributed to the membership at large within 30 days after the meeting.
 Revisions to the minutes shall be noted by the Secretary and included in the final record.
 A final version of the minutes shall be submitted to the Editor of ARTifacts Newsletter for twice yearly publication.

 - The Annual Report shall be drafted by the President with financial statements from the Treasurer and shall be approved by the other members of the Executive Committee.

-- The Annual Report shall follow the guidelines set up by the Executive Board of the Society.
+- The Annual Report and the Midyear Report shall each follow the guidelines set up by the Executive Board of the Society.

 - The Secretary shall send reports of all meetings of the Chapter to the editor of the appropriate Society publication, the Chapter Liaison, and the Society headquarters.

 - The positions of webmaster, listserv manager, and editor of ARTifacts Newsletter will be appointed by the Executive Committee.Special project committees shall be appointed by the Executive Committee.